Gas, bloating, and constipation.

 In the case above you can see that this particular bug is resistant to Berberine and Oregano – both of which are commonly used to treat SIBO and SIFO.

-In this situation using the following supplements might be more effect: Black walnut, caprylic acid, grapefruit seed extract and silver.
+In this situation using the following supplements might be more effective: Black walnut, caprylic acid, grapefruit seed extract, and silver.

 This should help highlight the importance of sensitivity testing in certain individuals that aren’t improving on “standard” therapy.